A Course in Interacting Particle Systems: Homogeneous invariant laws

 \section{Homogeneous invariant laws}

 In the present section, we show how the self-duality of the contact process can be used to prove that for contact processes with some sort of translation invariant structure, the upper invariant law is the limit law started from any nontrivial translation invariant initial law, and we will show that this in turn implies that the function $\tet(\la)$ from (\ref{tetdef}) is continuous everywhere, except possibly at the critical point.
 The methods of the present section are not restricted to additive particle systems.
-Applications of the technique to cancellative systems can be found in \cite{SS08,CP14}.
-Applications to systems whose duals are systems of interacting diffusion processes can be found in \cite{AS04,AS09,AS12}.
+Applications of the technique to cancellative systems can be found in \cite{BDD91,SS08,CP14} while \cite{LS23a} treats a coupling of an additive and a cancellative system.

-We start with a simpler observation, that has been anticipated before, and which says that the functions $\tet(\la)$ from (\ref{surprob}) and (\ref{tetdef}) are the same.
+We work in the set-up of Section~\ref{S:contmon}, so we consider contact processes with generator of the form (\ref{Gcont3}) where $\La$ is a countable set, $p$ is a symmetric probability kernel on $\La$ such that $p(i,i)=0$ $(i\in\La)$, and the pair $(\La,p)$ is vertex transitive as defined in (\ref{ptrans}).
+We will also assume that $p$ is irreducible in the sense that for each $i,j\in\La$, there exists an $n\geq 0$ such that $p^n(i,j)>0$.
+We start with a simple observation, that has been anticipated before, and that says that the functions $\tet(\la)$ from (\ref{surprob}) and (\ref{tetdef}) are the same.
+We continue to use the notation $|x|:=\sum_ix(i)$ and let $\Si_{\rm fin}(\La):=\{x\in\{0,1\}^\La:|x|<\infty\}$ denote the space of finite configurations.

-\bl[The function theta] Let $X$ denote the contact process with infection rate $\la$ on a graph $\La$ and let $\ov\nu$ denote its upper invariant law.
+\begin{lemma}[The function theta] Let $X$ denote the contact process with infection rate $\la$ on a graph $\La$ and let $\ov\nu$ denote its upper invariant law.
 Then